Krakenus/micro-bit-MicroPython-scripts/README.md

 `bake clean` removes the `out/` folder with all minified python sources and hex files

 All `flash` and `upload` commands check if micro:bit board is connected.
-If not they won't execute the upload.
+If it is not available, they won't execute the upload.

 All files created by scripts are stored in `out/` folder.